opsdis/aci-exporter/README.md

 # Overview
 The aci-exporter provide metrics from a Cisco ACI fabric by using the ACI Rest API against ACPI controller(s).
-The exporter also have the capability to scrape individual splines and leafs based using the aci-exporter inbuilt http based service discovery.
-Doing direct node queries is typical useful in very large fabrics, where doing all api calls through the apic can Direct node based queries relies on the authentication through the apic.
+The exporter also have the capability to directly scrape individual splines and leafs using the aci-exporter inbuilt http based service discovery.
+Doing direct spine and leaf queries is typical useful in very large fabrics, where doing all api calls through the apic can put a high load on the apic and result in high response time.

+The aci-exporter has been tested on a fabric with more than 500 spines and leafs.
+To achieve this the exporter use a number of key features
+- Dynamic service discovery of all spines and leafs nodes in the fabric
+- Using node queries to scrape individual spine and leaf nodes
+- Parallel page request when queries include the `order-by` statement

 The exporter can return data both in the [Prometheus](https://prometheus.io/) and the [Openmetrics](https://openmetrics.io/) (v1) exposition format.

-The metrics that are exported is configured by definitions of a query.
+The metrics that are exported is configured by definitions of queries.
 The query can be of any supported ACI class.

+The exporter is written in Go and is a single binary with no dependencies.

 ![Dashboard example](images/aci_obf.png)